 - Store your dog treats in an airtight container at room temperature for up to 5 days or in the refrigerator for 2 weeks.
 These freeze well for up to 3 months.

 Check out these cookie recipes:

 Please let me know how you like the peanut butter oat dog treats in the comments.
-Your feedback means a lot to me, and your star ratings encourage other readers to give this recipe a try.
+Your feedback means a lot to me!
+Also, check out the recipe for Dog Pumpkin Pie!
+Your baby is sure to love it.

 Peanut Butter Oat Dog Treats